nuuuwan/news_lk3_data/README.md

 *2024-03-02 07:14:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194031) · `si`

-*Sajith Premadasa criticizes the government for not implementing a temporary suspension.
+Sajith Premadasa criticizes the government for not implementing a temporary suspension.
 He mentions the President's request for action.
-The State Minister confirms a temporary suspension of the Prime law but denies banks' right to seize property.*
+The State Minister confirms a temporary suspension of the Prime law but denies banks' right to seize property.

+🟩

 Opposition Leader Sajith Premadasa says that the government has not implemented temporary suspension to temporary.